New features in Rails 6: Multiple databases, parallel tests, Action Mailbox and more

 To wrap up: What's coming with Rails 6?

-David Heinemeier Hansson sees Rails 6 as 'really shaping up to be a major release'.
-Although the release date of the framework's new version is still unknown, most of its new features are already merged with Rails and can be tested.
+David Heinemeier Hansson sees Rails 6.0 as 'really shaping up to be a major release'.
+Although its final release took place only in late August, most of its new features had been already merged with ROR and could have been tested.

 'Rails is a mature project and it can be argued that it gets increasingly difficult to create new framework features that have the potential to be revolutionary' - claims Michał Buszkiewicz, noticing that some developers have raised concerns over the inclusion of new features such as Action Text, considering them "bloatware" and pointing out that they will likely increase application footprints.